magento/devdocs/guides/v2.2/config-guide/deployment/pipeline/technical-details.md

     *   `app/etc/config.php` is the shared configuration, which contains all settings _except_ sensitive and system-specific settings.
 This file should be in source control.

-    *   `app/etc/env.php` is the system-specific configuration, which contains settings that are unique to a particular system (for example, host names and port numbers).
+    *   `app/etc/env.php` is the system-specific configuration, which contains settings that are unique to a particular system (for example, hostnames and port numbers).
 This file should _not_ be in source control.
 3. Add your modified code and the shared configuration to source control.

 ### Build system